DavidGerva/SendToSandbox-SublimePlugin/README.md

 In this file, once you've sent something to it, you'll find all your texts, with a "title" (in markdown style) that is the name of the file where those lines were originally.
 At the end of the filename you'll find the line-numbers of the original lines.

-This is a beta version, just to understand if someone needs it.
+This is a test version, just to understand if someone needs it.
 I need it, and if I'm not the only one I'll improve it.
 Feel free to send me advise or anything to davidgerva@gmail.com